 Annenberg Virtual Reality ColLABorative

-The Annenberg Virtual Reality Collaborative supports critical and interdisciplinary exploration and theory building around virtual, augmented and mixed reality technologies (collectively known as extended reality or XR).
+The Annenberg Virtual Reality ColLABorative supports critical and interdisciplinary exploration and theory building around virtual, augmented and mixed reality technologies (collectively known as extended reality or XR).

-The Annenberg Virtual Reality ColLABorative has partnered with the Vitale Media Lab at Van Pelt Library and the Annenberg School for Communication Library to make a variety of equipment available to people interested in experimenting with virtual reality and immersive filmmaking.
+Annenberg Virtual Reality ColLABorative has partnered with the Vitale Media Lab at Van Pelt Library and the Annenberg School for Communication Library to make a variety of equipment available to people interested in experimenting with virtual reality and immersive filmmaking.

-What the ColLABorative Does
+What the Lab Does

 - Foster critical, collaborative and interdisciplinary social sciences XR research